AlexandruG267/KagglexGoogle_capstone_project/README.md

 **Our Solution: Research Concierge**

 We present a Multi-agent system designed to automate the literature review process (the thousand-stairs path between "I have a research idea" and writing the first word in LaTeX).
 By decoupling discovery from analysis, we ensure high-fidelity results without overloading the model's context.
 By using multiple agents, each with a concrete task, we ensure quality at every step.
-By integrating a HITL, we also ensure the results remain completely under the command of the researcher.
+By integrating a HITL, we also ensure the results remain completely under the control of the researcher.

 **Key Concepts & Architecture**